Susanna Clarke To Release New Book – Piranesi – After 16 Year Hiatus

 Jonathan Strange & Mr. Norrell released to critical acclaim, selling more than four million copies worldwide.
 It won the Hugo award for best novel in 2005.
 The BBC also adapted Jonathan Strange & Mr. Norrell into an excellent mini-series that aired in 2015.
 It is currently available to stream on Netflix.

-Susanna Clarke is set to release her new book Piransei next fall.
-According to The Bookseller, another novel by Clarke is set to follow Piransei although there is no word on whether or not this book will be in the same universe.Stay tuned for more news and updates.
+Susanna Clarke is set to release her new book Piranesi next fall.
+According to The Bookseller, another novel by Clarke is set to follow Piranesi although there is no word on whether or not this book will be in the same universe.Stay tuned for more news and updates.

 (Featured image is cover art for the Bloomsbury Modern Classic paperback edition of Jonathan Strange & Mr Norrell.
 Art by Dan Mumford.
 Image via Bloomsbury.)